This is a Sponsored post written by me on behalf of Collaborize Classroom. All opinions are 100% mine.

 Collaborize Classroom is free, allowing teachers to accomplish more than they could otherwise, and the free resources are a valuable addition to using this online learning tool.
 The web-based technology provides endless possibilities for student learning.
 In my opinion, this is a great way to encourage student engagement, especially those who are shy and don’t talk in class.
 Most students are online at home anyway using social networking.
 This platform fits right in with the way they communicate online socially.
 And with the current economic crisis, the fact that this is free enables any teacher to use this platform.

 This Monday, Word World will have more literacy lessons and advanced vocabulary words as they explore compound words, phonology, letter recognition, print awareness, comprehension and socio-emotional skills.
-Here is a preview show clip on compound words.

 Word World wishes you “a happy Fall full of WordBuilding!”